Bathrooms

 three of the following characteristics:

-White backgrounds show every defect in the wall.
+backgrounds.
+White backgrounds show every defect in the

 2) Peelable (or non-woven).
 These two